Completed in 1763 for Captain John Macpherson (1726-1792)

 , the first Super-Intendant of West Point Military Academy and grand-nephew of Benjamin Franklin

 .
-When he died in 1815, his left the house and its 35-acres to his son Henry
+When he died in 1815, he left the house and its 35-acres to his son Henry

 By 1854, the grounds had been reduced to just 5-acres after Henry Williams sold off the other thirty to the Granite Land Company and in 1868 Mount Pleasant ceased to be a private home when it was sold to Fairmount Park.
 From 1878 to 1900, it was a dairy providing fresh milk and ice cream to city children, and in 1906 it became the headquarters for "La Moviganta Klubo," a ladies automobile club.